olhapanchyshyna/OlhaPanchyshyna/README.md

 ![](https://komarev.com/ghpvc/?username=olhapanchyshyna)

-## I am a beginner in Front End Development.
-I've been studying html & css for a year now, js for 7 months.
-I like to develop and improve my skills

 - 💻 I like to write code
 - 🌷 I like working with visuals and seeing what i create
 - 🎓 I am constantly learning new things